toybreaker/jeancouteau/_articles/visit-to-the-brahmins.md

 The High-Balinese words, which would have been awkward coming from the mouth of an ordinary villager, sounded natural when Somprong uttered them.

-Somprong’s companion sensed it, too; and he gaped in admiration at the choice of the words, words that are used only when addressing a Brahmin.
+Somprong’s companion sensed it, too, and he gaped in admiration at the choice of the words, words that are used only when addressing a _Brahmin_.

 >“What do you want from him?”

-asked Dayu Raka, adding,
+asked Dayu Raka, adding:

 >“I almost did not recognise you, Somprong.
 Do you come now only when you need us?
 If you want to see Ratu Pedanda he should be in the _bale dangin_ (eastern pavilion).”